turingschool/mod-0-project-be/final_prep/README.md

 ## Gearing Up for Gear Ups

 Gear Up is a part of our curriculum where we talk about topics such as privilege and power, and ethical issues in the tech industry.

 - [ ] [Complete this assignment](https://github.com/turingschool/gear-up/blob/main/m0/Intro.To.GearUp.md)
-  - [ ] Add a link for your gist here:
+  - [ ] Add a link for your gist here: [GearUp Pre-work](https://gist.github.com/sunny-moore/3f49a6a642f4ea7cf674c1a6e639bef5)

 ## Time Management Prep